jugglingdev/qr-code-component/README.md

 This was my very first coding project built from scratch without the aid of a tutorial (hurray!).

 After reviewing the style guide and design images, I first coded the HTML and then the CSS.
-I followed the practice of styling for mobile first and then desktop.
+Had this project called for responsive design, I would have followed the best practice of styling for mobile first and then desktop.

 Due to the simplicity of the design, I chose to not use Flexbox and instead mapped out a simple box model.
+I also changed the `img` display to `block` instead of the default `inline` to make centering easier.

 The style guide called for the `Outfit` font family from [Google Fonts](https://fonts.google.com/specimen/Outfit).
 This was fairly easy to set up since it is externally hosted.
 It was also rewarding to see the font change!